Ryukyuan languages: Status

 There is no census data for the Ryukyuan languages, and the number of speakers is unknown.
-As of 2005, the total population of the Ryukyu region was 1,452,288, but fluent speakers are restricted to the older generation, generally in their 50s or older, and thus the true number of Ryukyuan speakers should be much lower.
+As of 2005, the total population of the Ryukyu region was 1,452,288, but fluent speakers are restricted to the older generation, generally in their 50s or older, and thus the true number of Ryukyuan speakers is likely much lower.

 The six Ryukyuan languages are listed in the UNESCO Atlas of the World's Languages in Danger.
 UNESCO said all Ryukyuan languages are on course for extinction by 2050.

 Starting in the 1890s, the Japanese government began to suppress the Ryukyuan languages as part of their policy of forced assimilation in the islands.

-Children being raised in the Ryukyuan languages are becoming increasingly rare throughout the islands, and usually only occurs when the children are living with their grandparents.
+Children being raised in the Ryukyuan languages are becoming increasingly rare throughout the islands, and usually occurs only when the children are living with their grandparents.
 The Ryukyuan languages are still used in traditional cultural activities, such as folk music, folk dance, poem and folk plays.
 There has also been a radio news program in the Naha dialect since 1960.

 Circa 2007, in Okinawa, people under the age of 40 have little proficiency in the native Okinawan language.
 A new mixed language, based on Japanese and Okinawan, has developed, known as "Okinawan Japanese".
 Although it has been largely ignored by linguists and language activists, this is the language of choice among the younger generation.